Elpidio-Julian/chatroom/README.md

 >*Server Demands:*
  >1. ability to receive and send messages
  >2.
-Needs to be CORS enabled
- >3.
 Possible addition of backing up messages using a postgresql database

 ## Client Approach using [React](https://react.dev/reference/react)

 1. Ability to connect to socket
 2. Ability to 'message' socket